haydeeartaza/RareCNVsAnalysis/README.md

 Overwiew
 -----------------------------
 This pipeline is a generic bioinformatic solution to identify rare CNVs in case-control based studies.
 Using SNPs-array genotyping data, this pipeline performs CNV detection and quality control, followed by the burden analysis, rare CNV frequency analysis and CNV enrichment analysis [see pipeline workflow](manual/images/Rare_CNV_pipeline.png).

+Details about modules/rules, input/output files format are described in the [user guide manual](https://github.com/haydeeartaza/RareCNVsAnalysis/blob/main/manual/Rare_CNVs_pipeline_guide.pdf)

 Dependencies
 -----------------------------